-Architectural history of resource to include the following if available:
+Architectural/Cultural Landscape/Resource history to include the following if available:

-- Reference to craftsmen, builders, engineers, and architects associated with the resource and list of any significant exterior alterations and dates (if known). - Discussion of the architectural style in relation to broader importance in local, state, national, or world at the time.
-How the resource reflects the patterns of development; how the architectural style was part of an architectural movement; and why the style is important to Santa Barbara's architectural repertoire.
-Indicate if the building is unique and/or rare to the City or key to the identity of the City (like a Spanish Colonial Revival/Mediterranean style). - Identify contributing and non-contributing features of the resource and site.
+- Reference to craftsmen, artisans, masons, builders, designers, engineers, architects, and landscape architects, associated with the resource and list of any significant exterior alterations and dates (if known). - Discussion of the architectural/landscape style in relation to broader importance in local, state, national, or world at the time.
+How the resource reflects the patterns of development; how the architectural/landscape style was part of a larger movement; and why the style is important to Santa Barbara's architectural/landscape repertoire.
+Indicate if the resource is unique and/or rare to the City or key to the identity of the City (like a Spanish Colonial Revival/Mediterranean style). - Identify contributing and non-contributing features of the resource and site.